Starpaul20/Upcoming-Events/README.txt

 Copyright: ©2017
 License: GPL

-Displays a list of upcoming calendar events on the index.
+Displays a list of upcoming calendar events on the index and portal.

 This plugin offers full language support.